 Long-term care includes community services like food preparation, adult daycare, and transportation services.
 These types of services might be provided free or for a small fee.

 People frequently need long-term care whether they have a significant, ongoing health problem or disability.
 The requirement for long-term care can arise all of a sudden, for example after heart disease or stroke.
-Most frequently, however, it evolves progressively, as people grow older and frailer or being an illness or disability will get worse.
+Most frequently, however, it evolves progressively, as people grow older and frailer or because an illness or disability will get worse.

 It is not easy to calculate just how much or which kind of long-term care you may need.
 A number of things increase the chance of requiring long-term care including the following: